Exodus Wallet Review – A Beginner’s Guide

 Even if you’re just starting out with Bitcoin or cryptocurrencies you would still be able to use this wallet effortlessly.
 Exodus is the kind of product you “fall in love with” the first time you use it, and that’s quite rare in the cryptocurrency world.

-Exodus navigation is pretty simple and easy to understand, there are only 6 main categories:
+Exodus navigation is pretty simple and easy to understand, the mobile app has only 3 categories:

 - Portfolio – See an overview of all of the cryptoassets you’re holding (as seen in the picture above).
 Also shows price graphs for different assets.